 - 1. Late Work: For each 24-hour period late, there will be a drop of a letter grade (e.g. B+ will drop to B).
-All work is due at the beginning of the class session on the day assigned.
-The student is expected to anticipate overlap with other courses and their requirements and, therefore, to plan ahead.
 All assignments must be completed regardless of how late they are submitted, in order to pass the course. - 2.
 Academic Regulations.
-The instructor will comply with all academic regulations set forth in the current CTS catalogue and Student Handbook and expects the student to be familiar with them. - 3.
+The instructor will comply with all academic regulations set forth in the current Ambrose Seminary catalogue and Student Handbook and expects the student to be familiar with them. - 3.
 Course Revisions.
 The instructor reserves the right to modify any part of the course if he deems it necessary and advantageous. - 4.
 "Back-up" Copies of Course Work.
 Every learner is expected to have a second copy of all the work they hand in for this course!
-No exceptions! - 5.
+No exceptions!
+Papers are to be submitted in both paper and electronic form (use Drop-box at Moodle site for electronic papers). - 5.
 Course Completion.
 Participants are expected to complete all the assignments in order to pass the course.